robes/adapt-policy-service/README.rst

 ============
 The Adapt Policy Service (PS) is a web service that manages transfer request resource allocations.
-In a distributed computing environment, file transfers between hosts depend on the availability of network resources, more specifically we only consider those resources most pertinent to file transfer performance.
-The most common resources allocations involve TCP buffer sizes at the client or the host, which is limited by available memory on the host, or parallel streams, which simply put is the number of parallel TCP connections used to transfer data between hosts.
+In a distributed computing environment, file transfers between hosts depend on the availability of network resources, specifically those resources most pertinent to file transfer performance.
+The most common resource allocations involve TCP buffer sizes at the client or the host, which is limited by available memory on the host, or by parallel streams, which is the number of parallel TCP connections used to transfer data between hosts.
 The PS helps transfer clients to cooperate by issuing resource allocations.
 It is up to the transfer clients to cooperate by limiting their network utilization according to the request allocation.
+The PS makes resource allocations based on a pluggable policy module.
+By default, the PS uses a "greedy" implementation that regulates the min, max, and update increment of transfer streams that are allocated to clients on request.
+Other policies may be implemented and dymically loaded by the PS, to modify its default resource allocation algorithm.

 INSTALLATION
 ============